Critical dynamics and phase transition of a strongly interacting warm spin-gas: Results

 The slow down of the spin response time is a critical phenomenon associated with the phase transition.
-Figure \ref{fig:time_phase_map}c shows the dependence of $\tau$ on $I$ along a contour crossing the phase boundary (dashed line in Fig.~\ref{fig:magnetic_phase_map}a and Fig.~\ref{fig:time_phase_map}d).
+Figure \ref{fig:time_phase_map}c shows the dependence of $\tau$ on $I$ along the contour $J=3.7\Gamma$ crossing the phase boundary (dashed line in Fig.~\ref{fig:magnetic_phase_map}a and Fig.~\ref{fig:time_phase_map}d).
 We observe a divergence of $\tau$ near $I=1.6\Gamma$ and find the critical exponent $z\nu=0.86\pm0.07$ by fitting to a divergent power-law function (see Methods).
+The critical exponent varies with a standard deviation of $\sigma(z\nu)=0.13$ within a range of $\pm 20\%$ around $J=3.7\Gamma$.
 The spin response time diverges at the entire phase boundary, as shown in Fig.~\ref{fig:time_phase_map}d.
 The observation of a critical divergence of the response time (Fig.~\ref{fig:time_phase_map}d) near the boundary of the ordered phase (Fig.~\ref{fig:magnetic_phase_map}a) attests to the collective nature of the phase transition.

+Finally, in addition to the elongation of the spin buildup time discussed above, one expects near the phase transition boundary an elongation of the spin relaxation time.
+We explore this by first initializing the spins in the ordered phase (using a strong circularly-polarized beam) and subsequently monitoring the spin relaxation in the presence of a linearly-polarized light slightly below the phase transition, \textit{i.e.,} in the disordered-phase region near the phase boundary.
+We compare the relaxation near the phase boundary (Fig.~\ref{fig:time_phase_map}f, solid blue line) to the standard relaxation away from the boundary (Fig.~\ref{fig:time_phase_map}f, dashed orange line).
+Fitting the data to a decaying exponent, we find that the slowed-down relaxation time $\tau=165\pm14$~ms is longer by a factor of nine than the lifetime in the dark $T_1=18.3\pm0.1$~ms at the same temperature.

 To model the observed phenomena, we employ a nonlinear mean-field model that describes the evolution of the density matrix of the mean cesium spin in the vapor.
 The theoretical model, described in Methods, captures the main features of the emergent phase transition, including the bi-stability, the power-law dependencies, and the divergence of the susceptibility and the spin response time.
 In Figs.~\ref{fig:magnetic_phase_map}b and \ref{fig:time_phase_map}e, we present the numerically calculated phase diagram and the spin response time, which agree with the measured results reasonably well.